jayshilj/Team3_CSYE7245_Spring2021/Assignments/Assignment 3/README.md

 YOU DONT NEED TO WORRY ABOUT DATASETS AND ALGORITHMS TO ACCESS THEM, WE HAVE DONE IT FOR YOU,

-YOU ARE USE OUR APIS
+YOU CAN USE OUR APIs for following use cases :

 This APIs can be used in classification studies such as: